FuriouZz/workflow-cli/docs/api.md

 # API

+Workflow-CLI comes with a set of functions that can be used in your `js` file.
+API functions are setted in node `global` object and others functions or object in `global.wk` object.

 ## `desc(string)`

-Prepare a description for the next task
+Prepare a description for the next task created.

 ## `task(name[, prerequisites, options, action])`

-Create a new task with a `name`.
+Create a new task with a `name` and return the `Task` object.
-If `prerequisites` are specified, it will be executed before the task.

 Exemple :